tiandiyixian/aap/src/java-component-analyzer/README.md

 # Binary Component Analyzer (Java)

 This module provides a reference implementation of the binary component analysis system outlined in the design document.
-The code focuses on modularity and clean interfaces so that Tree-sitter and Ghidra integrations can be plugged in later while still allowing the pipeline to be exercised with mock data.
+The implementation integrates [tree-sitter](https://tree-sitter.github.io) for C/C++ feature extraction, persists the source knowledge base in SQLite, and consumes JSON exports produced by Ghidra headless scripts to build binary function profiles.

 ## Modules

-* **collector** – handles acquisition of source projects and demonstrates incremental hashing.
+* **collector** – handles acquisition of source projects from on-disk Git mirrors, invokes the Tree-sitter extractor, and derives stable identifiers and file-level hashes.
-* **features** – defines feature extractors for source and binary inputs.
-In this repository we rely on lightweight tokenisation to keep the project self-contained.
+* **features** – includes the Tree-sitter backed source extractor and a Ghidra JSON reader that converts exported disassembly/p-code into lexical and structured features.
-* **knowledge** – knowledge base and vector index abstractions with in-memory implementations.
+* **knowledge** – provides a SQLite-backed knowledge base that stores projects, functions, inverted indices, and serialised dense vectors.
 * **matching** – matching engine that combines lexical vectors, structured feature overlap and rare feature boosts to compute similarity scores.
 * **pipeline** – orchestrates project ingestion and binary analysis, exposing a simple facade and